-Quickly learn user behaviour to deliver personalized protection
+- Quickly learn user behavior to deliver personalized protection

 The only problem I still found with this firewall during my short duration of use was that it wouldn’t specify the IP addresses of applications trying to access your computer ports.
 ZoneAlarm does this well, and that is why a year or two ago, I had said ZoneAlarm is better than Comodo Firewall as it allows me to know the origin and destination of packets that my ISP sends via my computer to test the authenticity of Internet usage.
 However, the free version of ZoneAlarm does not appear in the green list at Matousec, so I stopped using it.

 PS: If you are using a VPN or a proxy, exit before installing Comodo DNS (firewall) as your computer might stop responding in the middle of installation.
-Also, it is not good per security point of view when you don’t wish to appear on the Internet.
-You can restart the proxy and VPN after installing Comodo firewall.
+Also, it is not good from a security point of view when you don’t wish to appear on the Internet.
+You can restart the proxy and VPN after installing the Comodo firewall.